mlaricobar/Machine-Learning-Engineering-Azure/01. Using Azure Machine Learning/07. Optimizing an ML Pipeline in Azure/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, I build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, I built and optimized an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 The diagram below shows the main steps of creating and optimizing an ML pipeline: